puli/repository/README.md

 }
 ```

-Adding the tagged files to the translator then becomes as easy as passing the
+Adding the tagged files to the translator becomes as easy as passing the
 repository or the resource locator:

 ```php